philip860/Ansible_EDA_Install_Collection/roles/install_k3s/README.md

 ## Documentation

-For more details on AWX installation and Kubernetes configuration, refer to:
+For more details on EDA installation and Kubernetes configuration, refer to:
 - [AWX Documentation](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster)